dhtm/MLBasics/README.md

-# MLBasics include:
+# MLBasics
-This is a repository of exercises and tutorials for Machine Learning and Deep Learning courses.
+MLBasics is a repository of exercises and tutorials for Machine Learning and Deep Learning courses.